 Hemorrhoids Specialist in Wichita, KS

 Hemorrhoids are swollen veins that exist in and around the lower rectum and anus.
 These enlarged veins often cause a significant amount of pain, though are entirely treatable using at-home remedies and therapies.
 Individuals who experience frequent recurrence of hemorrhoids, or hemorrhoids that are especially painful, should seek medical attention from a provider at KU Wichita Gastroenterology for comprehensive treatment.
 Our gastroenterologists are highly trained in diagnosing and treating hemorrhoids.
-Call (316) 293-3455 to request an appointment at our office in Wichita, KS today!
+Call (316) 293-3455 to request an appointment at our gastroenterology office in Wichita, KS today!

 Causes and Symptoms of Hemorrhoids